bbc/tams/docs/adr/decisions/0002-add-sources-to-api.md

 * Good, because a lot of use cases can be built to a proof-of-concept level by using Source tags to store business metadata and then query it later
 * Neutral, because it adds additional complexity to the API and implementations, but that complexity has to go somewhere
 * Bad, because Source data are potentially duplicated between this API and other systems (e.g. external MAM/PAM systems)

+### Option 1a: Add a Source representation.
+Defer Source <-> Source relationships for a future ADR

+As above, but removing the ability to assemble a basic hierarchy pending further consideration of how that should work.

 ### Option 2: Specify and build another system to store Source <-> Source relationships